Tiendil/feeds.fun/README.md

 - [ ] normalize urls for entities
 - [ ] do not run processors for entries with duplicated content
 - [ ] contact https://karl-voit.at/ about the tags?
+- [ ] exit faster on ctrl+c.
+Need some way to stop background processors but do not affect ongoing DB requests, etc.

 # Commands